estebanmunchjones2019/web-components-intro-article/Readme.md

 Although most modern browsers ship with built-in support for Web Components, there are still users out there with older browsers.
 If you want to make your app available to them as well, you need to include *polyfills* that emulate the functionality in browsers without native support.

+To know more about these polyfills, check out this [gitHub repo](https://github.com/webcomponents/polyfills/tree/master/packages/webcomponentsjs).

 We use the `webcomponentsjs` polyfills and we also make use of `vendor-copy` to make the polyfills available on runtime.

 a) Let’s start by installing them.
 Open the terminal and run this command: